1987–88 Detroit Pistons season: Game 7

-One of the best NBA Finals in recent memory closed out with another classic.
+Game 7 is often considered one of the best conclusions to the NBA Finals in recent history.

 Thomas' ankle was still sore, as evidenced by his limping badly in warmups.
 He did manage to play the first half, scoring 10 points and leading the Pistons to a 52–47 halftime lead.
 But, the delay between halves caused the ankle to stiffen, and Thomas could not continue.
 With Isiah on the bench, the Lakers turned the halftime deficit into a 90–75 lead late in the 4th quarter.

 Chuck Daly then went to a faster lineup with Dennis Rodman, John Salley, Joe Dumars, and Vinnie Johnson that created matchup problems for the Lakers and enabled the Pistons to score at a torrid pace.
 With 3:52 left, Salley canned two free throws to cut the Laker lead to 98–92, sending the Forum fans into a panic.

 With 1:17 left, Dumars hit a jump shot to cut the lead to 102–100.
 Magic Johnson then hit a free throw after a Rodman foul to put the Lakers up by three.
 On the Pistons' next trip down the floor, Rodman took an ill-advised jumper with 39 seconds left.
 Byron Scott rebounded and was fouled.
 His two free throws pushed the lead to 105–100.

 After Dumars made a layup, James Worthy hit a free throw and Bill Laimbeer canned a three-pointer, pushing the score to 106–105 with six seconds showing.
 A.C.
 Green completed the scoring with a layup off a length-of-the court pass from Magic, making it 108–105, and although the Pistons got the ball to Thomas at midcourt with a second remaining, he fell without getting off a shot.

 Worthy racked up a monster triple-double: 36 points, 16 rebounds and 10 assists.
 For that and his earlier efforts in the series, he was named the Finals MVP.

 Pistons owner Bill Davidson said, "Well, the worst loss was out in LA when I was in the room with David Stern getting ready to accept the trophy, and they call a foul on Bill Laimbeer against Kareem.
 Bill pulled down a clean rebound, and Hugh Evans calls a foul.
 You know that he was set up, and you know ...
 I don't say he had a bet on the game, but that was ... that was unconscionable!
 And that cost us a championship, which we should have had.
 Which we had."